reasonwithoutrestraint/site/Original/My moral understanding.md

 2. Must explain epistemic access.
 3. Must explain rationality of normative facts.

-Normative expressions are sometimes used non-cognitively - i.e. sometimes expressively, emotively, as imperatives, etc. But they can also be used cognitively.
-An agent who uses a normative term non-cognitively will also believe the cognitive component of that term.

-Cognitivism: The assertion "P" (where P is a proposition) is accepted as cognitive; an agent *believes* P. It also seems that "P is credible" is a belief; an agent *believes* that P is credible.
-This seems to be the case.
-That is, it seems that "we have reason to believe P" is a cognitive expression.
-If so, then it should also follow that "P is good" is a cognitive expression.
-"P is good" can be formulated as "we have reason to promote/desire P".
-But if "we have reason to believe P" is cognitive, then it seems that "we have reason to promote/desire P" is also cognitive.
-In both cases, the speaker is asserting that we have reason to have certain response; the only difference is the particular response that we have reason to have, but this is a difference in content rather than form.
-Thus, it should not detract from its cognitive status.

-#### Formal conceptualization

-`How to systematize normative systems?`

 Some purposes of normative judgments:

 - Non-cognitive (pre-reflective normative judgments; not true or false; but can be justified - see below):